Anwarvic/anwarvic.github.io/README.md

   - `named_collection.html`: The HTML layout for enlisting all articles found in a certain collection.
   - `post.html`: The HTML layout for the article/post.
+  - `labs.html`: The HTML labs for `/labs` route showing list of labs published papers mentioned in the blog.

 - `my_collections/`: Directory containing all articles I wrote for my blog.
 All files in this directory are in Markdown format.
 Any images included in any